iselang/num/README.md

 </script>
 ```

+# THE PITCH

+Imagine a programming language that combines the **speed and power of native code** with the **simplicity and flexibility of the web**. i guess that’s **NUM**.

+### Why NUM?

+- **Blazing Fast Performance**
+  Powered by WebAssembly and native C integration, NUM runs at near-native speeds, making your apps lightning quick on any platform.

+- **Write Once, Run Anywhere**
+  Whether it’s a web app running directly in the browser, a native Android app compiled via Median.co, or a desktop app powered by WebAssembly, NUM lets you build it all from a single codebase.

+- **Simple, English-like Syntax**
+  Designed for clarity and speed, NUM’s minimalist syntax lets you focus on what matters is building great software without getting bogged down in boilerplate.

+- **Flexible Yet Disciplined**
+  NUM’s fuzzy syntax empowers rapid prototyping and creative freedom, while optional NASA-inspired coding standards train developers to write clean, maintainable, and reliable code.

+- **Native Power at Your Fingertips**
+  Embed C, Assembly, or WebAssembly directly inside your `.num` or `.html` files to harness the full power of the hardware — no compromises.

+- **Battle-Tested and Production Ready**
+  NUM isn’t just theory.. it’s proven in real-world OS projects and client applications, trusted for performance and reliability.

+### Who is NUM for?

+- Developers who want **high performance without complexity**.
+- Teams aiming for **cross-platform reach with minimal overhead**.
+- Creators who value **both rapid development and disciplined code quality**.
+- Innovators ready to **bridge web and native worlds seamlessly**.

+---

+### In short

+**NUM is the language that lets you build fast, flexible, and future-proof applications.. basically anywhere, anytime with power and simplicity.**

+Ready to level up your development game?
+Dive into NUM today.

+---

 ## Recommendations
 1. Never use `INNER HTML` num is not HTML, plus `innerHtml` is unsafe. use `.set`
 2. Never use HTML default elements.
 Its because html only works on web.
 NUM elements is cross platform UI, Pleaee use that only.